The invention of FDM Technology

 How FDM Works

-Once the 3D printer is done building, the user breaks the support material away or dissolves it in detergent and water, and the part is ready to use.
+- Post-processing: The user breaks away support material or dissolves it in detergent and water, and the part is ready to use.